liplan/signaltobook/README.md

-The script relies on SQLCipher-enabled Python bindings such as [`pysqlcipher3`](https://pypi.org/project/pysqlcipher3/) or [`sqlcipher3`](https://pypi.org/project/sqlcipher3/) together with the `fpdf` package for PDF creation.
+The script relies on SQLCipher-enabled Python bindings such as [`pysqlcipher3`](https://pypi.org/project/pysqlcipher3/) or [`sqlcipher3`](https://pypi.org/project/sqlcipher3/) together with the `fpdf2` package for PDF creation.
 Unencrypted Signal databases can be opened directly, while encrypted ones require the associated SQLCipher key to access their contents.
+To render Unicode characters, download a TrueType font file such as `DejaVuSans.ttf` and place it in the project directory next to `export_signal_pdf.py`.

 ## Interactive mode